-BEST is Crosslinks bursary scheme for clergy, church leaders and workers.
-The scheme enables these study partners to embark on training in theology and Bible ministry.
-Through BEST, we link our study partners with churches and individuals in Britain and Ireland who can pray for them and support them financially.
+BEST is Crosslinks bursary scheme that enables church leaders and gospel workers to train for bible-teaching ministry.
+Through BEST, we link study partners with churches and individuals in Britain and Ireland who can pray for them and support them financially.

-This sort of situation is very common.
-Often, churches lack consistency in Bible teaching, discipleship and evangelism.
+Crosslinks gives bursaries to those who are in places where churches have few or no trained leaders.
+For example, one region in Kenya is the size of England but has just 10 trained clergy.
+This sort of situation is very common and means that churches lack consistency in bible teaching, discipleship and evangelism.
 Many dioceses have few resources available to make a difference.

 We have years of experience in training church leaders and workers.
-Through BEST, we continue to help churches and individuals to take God’s Word to God’s world.
+Through getting involved with BEST, British and Irish churches can play a real part in taking God’s word to God’s world.

 Who does BEST help?

-A bursary will usually cover academic costs, including tuition fees, exam fees, and books.
-In some cases, we may consider paying towards other costs, such as accommodation and living expenses.
-Normally, however, study partners are expected to meet these costs, sometimes with the help of their church or diocese.
+A bursary usually covers academic costs, including tuition fees, exam fees and books.
+In some cases we contribute towards accommodation and living expenses but normally individuals raise funds for these themselves, with the help of their church or diocese.